webrecorder/pywb/docs/manual/configuring.rst

     use_banner: true
     use_head_insert: true

-(A final option, ``override_route``, allows setting a custom prefix to which to which the proxy requested will be routed.
+The HTTP/S functionality is provided by the separate :mod:`wsgiprox` utility which provides HTTP/S proxy routing to any WSGI application.

-If set, this option overrides the proxy collection and all other settings, and it is intended for use when extending pywb with custom routing.)
+Using ``wsgiprox``, pywb sets ``FrontEndApp.proxy_route_request()`` as the proxy resolver, and this function returns the full collection path that pywb uses to route each proxy request.

-The HTTP/S functionality is provided by the separate :mod:`wsgiprox` utility which provides HTTP/S proxy for any WSGI application.
+Extensions to pywb can override ``proxy_route_request()`` to provide custom handling, such as setting the collection dynamically or based on external data sources.

 See the `wsgiprox README <https://github.com/webrecorder/wsgiprox/blob/master/README.rst>`_ for additional details on how it works.